My last encounter with Kokori — Akinlaja, ex-NUPENG scribe

 “Nevertheless, I am consoled by the knowledge that Kokori would live forever in the hearts and minds of present and future generations through his great works which brought him enduring international fame and countless honours of a man of class, integrity, and finesse.

-“I strongly believe that Kokori’s frank, truthful, and fearless interventions in national affairs especially during the June 12 struggle brought out the hero in him.
-He was dedicated, resilient, dogged, and courageous, he confronted the military regime headlong in the face of the barrel of the gun, he was locked up in a solitary desert prison in Bama, Borno State, for four years, yet he kept on the fighting spirit until democracy was finally respected and restored in Nigeria.
-Kokori was not just Frank in name but as well Frank in vision and in principles.”
+“I strongly believe that Kokori’s frank, truthful, and fearless interventions in national affairs especially during the June 12 struggle brought out the hero in him.”

 Disclaimer